munificent/craftinginterpreters/book/classes-and-instances.md

 ^code obj-type-instance (1 before, 1 after)

-This point is where Lox's notion of "type" and the VM's *implementation* notion of type brush against each other in ways that can be confusing.
+I want to slow down a bit here because Lox's notion of "type" and the VM's *implementation* notion of type brush against each other in ways that can be confusing.
 Inside the C code that makes clox, there are a number of different types of Obj -- ObjString, ObjClosure, etc. In the Lox *language*, users can define their own classes and then there are instances of many different classes.

 But, from the VM's perspective every class the user defines is simply another value of type ObjClass.
 Likewise, each instance in the user's program, no matter what class it is an instance of, is an ObjInstance.
 That one VM object type covers instances of all classes.
+Got it?
+OK.

 We also get our usual macros: